asheshrambachan/HonestDiD/README.md

 #'  in pre-treatment periods) or "relative_magnitude" (which
 #'  conducts a sensitivity analysis based on the relative magnitudes
 #'  of deviations from parallel trends in pre-treatment periods).
+#' @param gridPoints Number of grid points used for the underlying test
+#'  inversion.
+Default equals 100.
+User may wish to change the number of grid
+#'  points for computational reasons.
+#' @param ...
+Parameters to pass to `createSensitivityResults` or
+#'  `createSensitivityResults_relativeMagnitudes`.
 #' @inheritParams HonestDiD::createSensitivityResults
 #' @inheritParams HonestDid::createSensitivityResults_relativeMagnitudes
 honest_did.AGGTEobj <- function(es,